Why Bloodletting Worked — For Some People: A Hepatonia Explanation

 The Hepatonia Liver: A Storage-Dominant System

 Hepatonia takes this storage tendency to its constitutional extreme.
-These individuals tend to consolidate rather than disperse — physically, metabolically, and often temperamentally.
+These individuals run their qi inward — they consolidate rather than disperse, physically, metabolically, and often temperamentally.
 When they become ill or overstressed, the liver’s accumulating function can tip into excess: blood becomes viscous, blood heat rises, and the body struggles to move energy from the center outward.

 Why Bloodletting Helped Hepatonia Specifically